 - the demand for the job.

-The starting salary for a graduate trainee forecaster with the Meteorological Office is £19,127 a year.
-Once qualified as an Operational Meteorologist, this rises to £28,644 a year.
-With experience, earnings can be around £32,000 to £35,000 a year.
+The starting salary for a graduate trainee forecaster with the Meteorological Office is £20,250 a year.
+Once qualified as an Operational Meteorologist, this rises to £30,325 a year.
+Learning consultants can expect to earn between £30,325 to £33,260.
+With experience, you can earn up to £35,000 a year while those in managerial positions can earn much more.

 - Most meteorologists work for the Met Office, the UK's national provider of environmental and weather related services.